 More facts are needed to analyze your situation.
 Arizona is an at will employment state, meaning you can be terminated for any reason or no reason at all.
 The only protection you can usually get from a legal standpoint is if the termination is based on your race, religion, sex, etc.

 every employee on job group chAt. when to come in, every where my checks from every employee there , numerous numerous times.every im losing my place,bills ,food texts from over 20 employee..i lost my apartment,and everything else after also texts for help .. personal damages are in play.

 I'm sorry your post remains open for four weeks.
 There are a number of categories here and it isn't clear if things in the various categories are related to one another.
 The most central one appears to be employment-related.
 At this point, you could contact an employment attorney to see...Read more »

 An employer does not necessarily need to hire the individual with most experience.
 However, an employer cannot make a hiring decision based on an unlawful motivation.
 If you can demonstrate that you were not selected for the position on the basis of your membership in a protected class (i.e.,...Read more »

 I'm sorry for the impact this injury has had upon your life.
 You chose categories that make sense for injury/disability.
 But you mention the Industrial Commission of Arizona.
-If this involves an injury that occurred in the course of your employment, and you had a workers' compensation attorney at...Read more »
+If this involves an injury that occurred in the course of your employment, and you had a workers' compensation...Read more »

 My business partner and I started a restaurant from the ground up.
 We raised the money on kickstarter and this was my first venture as a business owner.
 She had many other businesses.
 When we went to get the business license she told me that I coudnt be on it cause I had bad credit.
 We have made...
 Read more »